MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/traditional-azure-networking-topology.md

 - Consider a network design based on the traditional hub-and-spoke network topology for the following scenarios:

-  - A network architecture deployed within a single Azure region.
+  - A network architecture must always connect to at least two Azure regions to achieve high availability

   - A network architecture that spans multiple Azure regions, with no need for transitive connectivity between virtual networks for landing zones across regions.

   - A network architecture that spans multiple Azure regions, and global virtual network peering that can connect virtual networks across Azure regions.